Judi Huber Educational Scholarship Award

 - A detailed account of community service hours given over the 2022-2023 school year

 C. The essay must not exceed 1,000 words NO EXCEPTIONS.
 The essay must be typed double-spaced on plain paper.

 Judges chosen by the Michigan City Human Rights Commission will select the winner.
 All

 entries will be judged anonymously and become property of the Michigan City Human Rights

-Applications may be submitted online using our Application Form or paper applications can be obtained in the Michigan City Human Rights Department at City Hall located at 100 East Michigan Boulevard, Michigan City, Indiana 46360.
+Applications can be downloaded/printed here or paper applications can be picked up in the Michigan City Human Rights Department at CIty Hall located at 100 East Michigan Boulevard, Michigan City, Indiana 46360.